PierpaoloLucarelli/BigDataClass/lab2/README.md

 ## Deploying the JAR in the cluster

-Running a Spark application in a EMR cluster is straight forward and only needs two simple changes in the code for it to work.
+Running a Spark application in a EMR cluster is straight forward and only requires two changes in the source code.

-First, the code line that specifies the application master should be commented as now is not "master" but "yarn" that is used.
+First, the line that specifies the application master should be commented as its value won't be "local" anymore (the new value is "yarn" and AWS sets this automatically so there is no need to worry).Second, the paths to the data segments should be changed as these are no longer stored in the local machine.

-Second, the paths to the segments should be modified as these are no longer local.
-In order to test the scalability of the application we found very useful to use params in the app to be able to test multiple file sizes without having to modify the code over and over again.

-TODO: add code

-Once this modifications are in place and the application is packaged into a jar its possible to deploy it to the cluster.
-In our experience, the easiest way to do it is by creating a step in the cluster.
-There it is possible to specify all the spark-submit options and jar parameters that one will use in the command line.
-An example of a set of spark submit options that were used is:

-TODO: spark submit parameters
+As it is possible to use the same JAR to launch multiple steps on the cluster, we found very useful to use parameters in order to control the size of the dataset (s, m, l, xl and full) and the implementation (rdd and dataset) to use.
+These helped us to iterate faster as we didn't have to change the code over and over again.

+Once the JAR was packaged, we proceeded to test multiple configurations on AWS by launching steps with different configurations on the cluster.
+An important parameter that should be added to the spark-submit options is `--class package.className` as the code run without it.
+In the following sections we'll delve deeper into the scaling process and implementation details that were important to make it work.

 ## Scaling it